 You know the feeling you get when you open a new Apple product or handle a beautifully designed physical product?
 Ok, you get that same feeling navigating Squarespace.

-Even things like website analytics are included with the platform.
+Even things like website analytics are included within the platform.

 Spending less time on research and troubleshooting means you can spend more time on stuff that matters – like content, design, and promotion.